Synagogue of Fordon (Bydgoszcz): Other elements

-History of the synagogue since WWII
+History of the synagogue since 1945

 The synagogue's current appearance is the result of several adjustments made during and after World War II.

 During the Nazi occupation of Poland, the synagogue served initially as a warehouse and then was provisionally adapted to be used as a cinema theater (ca 1942): the prayer hall was converted into an auditorium and the redundant window openings were boarded up.
 Furthermore, Nazi troops razed the abutting Jewish cemetery and re-used or scattered away the gravestones.

 In 1950, renovation and construction work were carried out, aiming at achieving the cinema project.
 The process deeply changed the aspect and the structure of the edifice: